tewarideepak/javascript-training/notes.md

 - Global scope variables are those declared outside of a block.

 - Local scope variables are those declared inside of a block.

+# Method

+- In JavaScript, a method is a function that is associated with an object.
+It is a property of the object where the property's value is a function.